Enterprise AI Operating System in 2026: Comparing the Best

 What It Is

-Built on the Agentforce 360 Platform, Agentforce is Salesforce’s end-to-end system for designing, deploying, and governing AI agents across sales, service, marketing, commerce, and increasingly back-office operations.
-It connects agents to customer and enterprise data through Data 360, executes workflows through MuleSoft integrations, reasons through the Atlas Reasoning Engine, and surfaces analytics through Tableau — all within a unified, deeply integrated stack.
+Agentforce is Salesforce’s end-to-end platform for designing, deploying, and governing AI agents across sales, service, marketing, commerce, and increasingly back-office operations.
+Built on the broader Salesforce ecosystem, it connects agents to customer and enterprise data through Data 360, executes workflows through MuleSoft Agent Fabric, reasons through the Atlas Reasoning Engine, and surfaces analytics through Tableau — all within a unified, deeply integrated stack.
+Notably, Salesforce has adopted open interoperability protocols — the Model Context Protocol (MCP) for secure agent-to-tool communication and the Agent-to-Agent (A2A) Protocol for inter-agent delegation across systems, organizations, and vendors — positioning Agentforce as one of the few enterprise platforms designed for multi-vendor agent ecosystems from inception.

 Philosophy